Establish your business

 Most investors choose to establish a Czech legal entity.
 The two most popular forms are limited liability company (LLC) and joint-stock company (JSC).
 The main differences between the two are:

-- Corporate governance is more complex in the case of a JSC (mainly in a JSC with a dualistic structure, as shown below).
+- Corporate governance is more complex in the case of a JSC.

-- Transfer of shares in a JSC can be simpler than transfer of ownership interests in an LLC, where the transfer is usually subject to the approval of the general meeting.
+- Transfer of shares in a JSC can be simpler than transfer of ownership interests in a LLC.

-- The shareholders of an LLC are liable for the company’s debts up to the amount of their unpaid contributions, whereas the shareholders of a JSC are not liable at all.
+- The shareholders of a LLC are liable for the company’s debts up to the amount of their unpaid contributions, whereas the shareholders of a JSC are not liable at all.

 Representing the branch office/company